malabasterr/WorryTimeApp/MYNOTES.md

 # Must Do

-- If person cdoes not clear all their worries when the timer ends, delete any remaining
+- If person does not clear all their worries when the timer ends, delete any remaining
 - Add edge case for if a user does not input any worries at all
 - Notification when worry time starts (and any other notifcations deemed neccessary)